Land registration (Scots law): Validity of deed

 As discussed above, because a deed must appear on the face of it to be valid, the deed must be a disposition, known as an a non domino disposition.
-There must also be a purported transfer within the deed, a prescriptive claimant cannot grant ownership to themselves, as there is no transfer involved.
+There must also be a purported transfer within the deed, a prescriptive claimant cannot grant ownership to themselves, as there would be no transfer involved.
 This follows the rule established by The Board of Management of Aberdeen College v Stewart Watt Youngson and another.
-In this case, the defenders, Youngson and others, had granted an a non domino disposition which named themselves as granters and grantees and had recorded in the General Register of Sasines in order to commence the prescriptive period for positive possession.
+In this case, the defenders, Youngson and others, had granted an a non domino disposition which named themselves as granters and grantees and had it recorded in the General Register of Sasines in order to commence the prescriptive period for positive possession.
 However, Lord Menzies, in the Outer House, found that this was not an ex facie deed because it was not valid to transfer ownership to and from the same persons.
-Lord Menzies also cited with approval the statement in Gretton, GL, and Reid, KGC, Conveyancing, at paras 7.25 that "a disposition a non domino must not reveal that the disponer is not the owner, or it will lose its potential status as a foundation writ."
+Lord Menzies also cited with approval the statement in Gretton, GL, and Reid, KGC, Conveyancing, at paras 7.25, that "a disposition a non domino must not reveal that the disponer is not the owner, or it will lose its potential status as a foundation writ."